KnowThePepper

 Flavor notes: sharp and hot.

-Sanaam Chili Nutrition Facts & Health Benefits
+Sanam Chili Nutrition Facts & Serving Context

 Dried Sanaam chilies are concentrated sources of capsaicin, which drives both the heat and documented metabolic effects.
 Like other red dried chilies, they're high in vitamin C (though some degrades during drying), vitamin A from beta-carotene, and iron.